YizYah/easy-oclif-cli/README.md

 The combination of the power of oclif with the simplicity of ns-flip is amazing.
 You create a cli instantly and when necessary you can update the template without affecting your custom changes.

 # How
 Follow the steps below.
-Here's a complete video:
+Or here's a complete video:

 [![Create Setup Sequence With ns-flip 1.6 Templating010394](http://img.youtube.com/vi/L_pKk148_O4/0.jpg)](http://www.youtube.com/watch?v=L_pKk148_O4)